byronwatt/CmdLineOptions/README.md

 ### calling functions instead of setting variables

 If you need to call a function in addition to setting a variable, then you can create a derived class and override the virtual function `OptionSet()` and modify it to suit.

-The `LogLevelOption` class shows an example of overriding EnumOption and defining a `LogLevelOption::OptionSet()` method for whenever the log_level option is changed.

-This might not help much since typically you would parse command line options before you've initialized various libraries.
-But occasionally it's useful.
+This function is called after an option is set.